 Garbage crisis hits Greek capital over job freeze

-Municipality workers have been on strike for almost a week, hindering trash collection across the country. .
-A man walk next an optical shop behind a pile of garbage in Piraeus, near Athens, on Monday, June 26, 2017.
+A woman walks past a pile of garbage outside a Pet shop, in Piraeus, near Athens, on Monday, June 26, 2017.
+Municipality workers have been on strike for almost a week, hindering trash collection across the country.

 Comments